Download database with 300+ creator-focused startups

 An example of this kind of startup is Stir, a platform that lets creators track their finances and pay their collaborators and employees instantly.
 On the operations side, Passionfroot offers creators tools to not only manage finances but also maintain customer relations and track sales.

 Content distribution has become more important as creators diversify their presence on multiple platforms.
 Optimizing content for different platforms, and in different formats is not as simple as people think.

 One startup, Jellysmack, thought of this, and now helps Youtube creators earn additional ad revenue by redistributing their videos onto other platforms.
 Startups like this were created for different types of content.

 UnitedMasters offers music distribution services for independent artists, Polarr provides software that enables creators to create and distribute filters to their fans, and FilmHub helps filmmakers distribute their content to streaming channels.

 A final note

 What we’re seeing right now is just the tip of the creator economy iceberg.
-As creators’ needs and challenges change, new tools will be created.
+As the creator’s needs and challenges change, new tools will be created.
 With more creators and startups joining the space, investors and VCs will follow suit, pouring even more money into this space but more carefully than before.